-The Embassy or the Ministry of the sending State shall send the Protocol Division a note verbale indicating the name of the person proposed to be appointed as the Head of the Consular Post who must be the national of the sending state.
+The Embassy or the Ministry of the sending State shall send the Protocol Division a note verbale indicating the name of the person proposed to be appointed as the Head of the Consular Post in areas other than the capital (Kathmandu valley is considered as the Capital) who must be the national of the sending state.
 The note verbale should include curriculum vitae and copy of passport of the persons for whom concurrence of the GoN is being sought.
 The concurrence shall be communicated through the Protocol Division after completing necessary procedures.
 The sending state, then, is required to send a note verbale along with the Letter of Commission or Letters Patent to the Ministry, which shall: